Classical and consecutive pattern avoidance in rooted forests: Consecutive pattern avoidance in forests

 It follows from \cref{def:(extra)nice} that a $\sigma$-extranice tree or forest can only exist on an even number of vertices.
 For the purposes of proving that $1423$ and $1324$ are strong-c-forest-Wilf equivalent, we only need to work with $1423$-nice trees and $1324$-nice trees, but we will have more to say about $\sigma$-extranice forests and $\sigma$-extranice trees in \cref{subsubsec:sigma-extranice-enumeration}.
 There are exactly four $1423$-extranice trees on $\{1,2,\dots,6\}$ and four $1324$-extranice trees on $\{1,2,\dots,6\}$, which are shown in \cref{fig:extranice1,fig:extranice2}, respectively.

 In a $\sigma$-nice forest or tree, by definition every vertex of odd depth has a nonempty set of children.
 Motivated by this fact, we make the following definition:

-\begin{definition} A \textit{twig} is a labeled rooted tree consisting of a \textit{parent vertex} (the root) along with at least one adjacent \textit{child vertex} such that the labels of the child vertices are distinct (not all labels are required to be distinct).
-A twig is \textit{proper} if the label of each child vertex is greater than the label of the parent vertex.
+\begin{definition} A \textit{twig} is a labeled rooted tree of depth exactly $2$ consisting of a \textit{parent vertex} (the root) along with at least one adjacent \textit{child vertex}, such that the labels of the child vertices are distinct.
+A twig is \textit{proper} if the label of each child vertex is greater than the label of the parent vertex (which in particular implies that all vertices have distinct labels).

 The set of labels of the child vertices of a twig $t$ is the \textit{child label set} of $t$, and the label of the parent vertex of $t$ is the \textit{parent label} of $t$.
-We denote a twig with parent label $p$ and child label set $C$ as $(p, C)$. \end{definition} In other words, a twig is a labeled rooted tree with depth exactly $2$ in which the label of the root is not required to be different from the label of any of its children.
+We denote a twig with parent label $p$ and child label set $C$ as $(p, C)$. \end{definition}

+While we only work with twigs that have distinct vertex labels, we use a weaker definition of twig as we a priori do not know about the distinctness of labels under the $\gamma$ map below (a result proved in \cref{lem:gamma-child-vertex-labels-permutation}).

 A $\sigma$-nice forest or tree has a uniquely determined \textit{decomposition} into proper twigs, a concept we formally define below.
 Before that, we must define certain sets of twigs.

 \begin{definition} A \textit{twig collection} is a nonempty set of twigs in which the child label sets of the twigs are disjoint.
 A twig collection is \textit{proper} if each of the twigs is proper and all the vertex labels among the twigs are distinct.